pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-service-account"></a> `--service-account`

-Refers to the service account to be associated with the workload.
+Refers to the service account to associate with the workload.
 A service account provides an identity for a workload object.

 <details><summary>Example</summary>